muratk3n/thirdwave/en/tweets/2020/week9b.md

 ---

-Coronav update - 6K more in 3 days, now it is in Latin America, Europe got worse.
+Coronav update - 6K more in 3 days, total >85K, now it is in Latin America, Europe got worse.
 Iran is *slammed*.
 Boy did the mullahs get it.

 [Link](https://muratk3n.github.io/thirdwave/en/2020/02/corona.html)